kevzhao2/triton-old/README.md

   lua["t2"] = new Test2();
   lua.DoString("x = t2 + t1");
   ```
+* Triton reuses `LuaReference` objects and will clean up unused references, saving as much memory in a transparent way as possible.
 * Triton is, in general, somewhat faster for .NET to Lua context switches and vice versa.
 See below for at least one case where this isn't true.

 ### Disadvantages
 * Triton only supports event handler types that are "compatible" with the signature `void (object, EventArgs)`.
-Other types would require dynamic method generation, which is not possible on AOT.
 * Triton does not support calling extension methods on objects as instance methods.
-* Triton does not have a simple namespace-level `import`, since unfortunately `AppDomain` doesn't exist in the targeted version of .NET standard.
-This can be worked around by getting the `Assembly` of a type and then iterating through its exported types.
 * Triton does not cache method lookups.
 This can result in a roughly 2x slowdown for the Lua to .NET context switch.
 * Triton does not currently have any debugging facilities.

 ### Roadmap
 * Implement `IDictionary<object, object>` on `LuaTable`.
-* Implement dynamic operatons on `LuaTable` using its metamethods.
+* Implement dynamic operations on `LuaTable` using its metamethods.
 * Implement simple iteration of `IEnumerable<T>`.